IL2HorusTeam/il2fb-mission-parser/docs/parsers/static-camera.rst

   {
       'cameras': [
           {
-              'belligerent': <constant 'Belligerents.blue'>,
+              'belligerent': Belligerents.blue,
-              'pos': {
-                  'x': 38426.0,
-                  'y': 65212.0,
+              'pos': Point3D(38426.0, 65212.0, 35.0),
-                  'z': 35.0,
           },
-          },
       ],
   }

 **Description**:

-The output of the parser is a dictionary with a single item.
-It is accessible by ``cameras`` key.
-The value is a list of dictionaries.
-Each dictionary represents a single camera.
+The output of the parser is a :class:`dict` with a ``cameras`` item.
+It contains a list of dictionaries where each dictionary represents a single camera.

 ``38426``
   X coordinate.